-Student Enrollment is the total student enrollment in the school and district as of October 1 of the preceding school year.
+Student Enrollment is the total student enrollment in the school and district as of October 1 of the current school year.
 District-Level Enrollment includes students attending a school in the district and students placed in private schools by the district and funded by the district.
-This number does not include:\
+This number does not include:

-- 1. Students given vouchers to attend private schools; - 2.
-Students placed by their parents in private schools whose tuition is paid for by their parents, but who receive special education services from their home district.
+- 1. Students given vouchers to attend private schools. - 2.
+Students placed by their parents in private schools whose tuition is paid for by their parents, but who receive special education services from their home district. - 3.
+Students who do not attend a public school for at least 50 percent of the day.